lohengrin/RVemu/README.md

 # RVemu
-A "Simple" RISC-V Emulator written in C++
+A "Simple" RISC-V Emulator written in C++.
+For learning purpose.

 Based on https://book.rvemu.app/index.html